-Working with the EPMO to identify not only where changes are likely to occur but also exactly how they will impact the organization as a whole is key; moreover, deciphering how to properly manage the change can is also paramount.
+Working with the EPMO to identify not only where changes are likely to occur but also exactly how they will impact the organization as a whole is key; moreover, deciphering how to properly manage the change is also paramount.

 To successfully mitigate risks, it will be increasingly vital for these new transformational leaders to maintain consistent, open dialogue with other levels of management and their EPMO.
 After all, we’re talking about changing fundamentals that have the potential to materially impact the direction of their organization.
-At any point, what can seem like the smallest change within the internal or external environment of the organization can have the potential to not only derail a project but also to impact the entire portfolio and in turn compromise critical areas of operations.
+At any point, what can seem like the smallest change within the internal or external environment of the organization can have the potential to not only derail a project but also impact the entire portfolio and, in turn, compromise critical areas of operations.

 Four critical skills tomorrow’s CIOs need to survive